ignatius22/Cllctve-task/README.md

 # Hypothetical Comment System

-This project is based on Node, express for the RESTFUL API which provides hypothetical comment system where users can comment on other CLLCTVE members' projects ( also called portfolio items).
-The main objectives of this challenge are:
+This project is based on Node, express for the RESTFUL API which provides hypothetical comment system where users can comment on other CLLCTVE members' projects.

 - Create a simple comment system backend.